 We offer an array of programs and services that include academic advising, multicultural advising/counseling, specialized tutoring, forums/seminars/workshops, mentoring, cultural programs/events and referral to other on/off campus departments and organizations.

 We encourage all students to engage in and take advantage of our many programs and services.

-The Division of Academic Support of Inclusive Excellence consists of five units:
+The Division of Academic Support of Inclusive Excellence consists of six units: